Gophers simulate Michigan State's noise to prep for Saturday's showdown

 - The weather.com forecast in East Lansing calls for a mostly cloudy Saturday with a high temperature of 66 degrees and a 16% chance of rain.

-- This will be one of two games the Gophers play on a natural grass surface in the regular season, with Oct.
-22 at Penn State as the other.
+- This will be one of two games the Gophers play on a natural grass surface in the regular season, with the other being Oct.
+22 at Penn State.

 - The Gophers' total of 149 points through the first three games of the season is the fourth most in program history.
 The 1904 team scored 259 against Twin Cities Central High School, South Dakota and Shattuck.
 A year later, the Gophers scored 170 against Twin Cities Central, Pillsbury/Shattuck and St. Thomas.
 The 1916 team had 169 points in wins over South Dakota State, North Dakota and South Dakota.